Daycares preparing to allow for more school-age children

-With USD 259 going fully remote daycares are not preparing for an influx of students who will need assistance while remote learning.
+WICHITA, Kan.
+(KSNW) – With USD 259 going fully remote, daycares are now preparing for an influx of students who will need assistance while remote learning.

 Child Care Centers like Kiddy College will soon be providing higher education.

 Titus says they already have a teacher ready to start and have made some space downstairs for desks.
-They are ready to accommodate as many six to twelve-year-olds as they can.
+They are ready to accommodate as many six to 12 year olds as they can.

 “We can take up to 21 children,” Titus said.

-At Loving Arms Child Care Center they have also made space but aren’t ready to take on as many school-aged children as quickly.
+At Loving Arms Child Care Cente, they have also made space but aren’t ready to take on as many school-aged children as quickly.

 “The big thing for us is always considering how much staff we have available to provide to those virtual families because we want to make sure we’re giving those kids enough one on one to help them with their school work,” said Hannah Koss.